You need the Organization Administrator role to perform the tasks on this page.

 After deleting a tenant, all its assigned licenses are freed up and available for you to use with other tenants.

 - Click Disable to confirm your action.
-The tenant, along with all its services, is being disabled.
+The tenant, along with all its services, is then disabled.

 After disabling a tenant, all its assigned licenses are freed up and become available for the other tenants.

-Disabled tenants can be enabled if you need to access their services.
+If a tenant is disabled, you can enable it if you need to access its services.

-- In the Tenants page, click next to a disabled tenant and select the Enable option.
+- On the Tenants page, click at the right end of the row of a disabled tenant and select Enable Tenant.

-The tenant is being enabled and all its services become accessible again.
+The tenant is enabled shortly and all its services are accessible again.

 After enabling a tenant, for your convenience, all the licenses available in your organization are allocated by default to the tenant.

-You can edit the licenses allocated to each service according to your needs subsequently.
+You can later edit the licenses allocated to each tenant according to your needs.

-If there are both named and concurrent (multiuser) licenses available for the same product, we allocate by default the named user licenses.
+If there are both named and multiuser licenses available for the same product, we allocate the named user licenses by default.
 You cannot allocate both to the same tenant.